 Whenever I have such a need – I am looking for whether it is possible to rent a pocket WiFi.
 This is a small portable device that can be connected to up to 5 devices at the same time.

-By now, pocket WiFi can be rented only for 3 days.
-What is included in the price?
+What is usually included in the price?

 - Internet 4G service